petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/developer-guide/blog-api-basics.md

    :lines: 8-18
 ```

-The `BlogPosting` fields are listed in JSON.
+The GET method returns the `BlogPosting` fields in JSON format.

 ## Patch a Blog Post